Income drawdown and review dates

-If the member is currently on 100% basis, a TID will come across and continue on 100% basis until the start of next pension year, at which point the existing maximum income amount will automatically increase by 20%.
+If the member is currently on the 120% basis, a TID will come across and continue on the 120% basis until the start of next pension year, at which point the existing maximum income amount will automatically increase to the 150% basis.

-The Government announced a change on 7 March 2013 which means TIDs, where the ceding drawdown is on the old 120% basis, will now be treated differently.
-Previously, the situation was that if the ceding drawdown plan was on the 120% basis (i.e. the current reference period started prior to 6 April 2011), a TID would spark a full GAD review at the start of the next pension year.
-The amended legislation means that a review will no longer be triggered if the next pension year starts after 25 March 2013, regardless of whether the TID itself happens before or after that date.
-The GAD limit will therefore remain at the same level in the receiving drawdown plan until the end of the five year reference period at which point a full GAD review will be due.
+Before 7 March 2013 if the ceding drawdown plan was on the 120% basis (i.e. the current reference period started prior to 6 April 2011), a TID would spark a full GAD review at the start of the next pension year.
+On or after 7 March 2013 a review was not triggered if the next pension year started after 25 March 2013, regardless of whether the TID itself happened before or after that date.
+However, although there is now no formal GAD review until the next review date, for pension years starting on or after 27 March 2014 the increased GAD factor of 150% will apply.